Manipulating and Measuring Model Interpretability: Experiment 1: Predicting Apartment Selling Prices

-H3. \textbf{Detection of mistakes.} We used the last two apartments in the testing phase (apartments 11 and 12) to test our third hypothesis.
-The models err and make overly high predictions on these examples because they do not consider the ratio of the number of bathrooms to the number of bedrooms.
-For both apartments participants in the four primary conditions overestimated the apartments' prices compared to participants in the baseline condition.
-We suspect that this is due to an anchoring effect around the models' predictions.
-For apartment 11, we found no significant difference in participants' deviation from the model's prediction between the four primary conditions ($F(3,994) = 1.03$, $p = 0.379$ under a one-way ANOVA).
-For apartment 12, a one-way ANOVA revealed a significant difference between the four primary conditions ($F(3,994) = 4.42$, $p = 0.004$).
-Participants in the clear conditions deviated from the model's prediction less, on average, than participants in the black-box conditions ($F(1,994) = 8.81$ , $p = 0.003$ for the main effect of model transparency, see Figure~\ref{fig:exp1_q12_pred}), resulting in even worse final predictions of the apartment's price.
-Participants' poor abilities to detect the model's mistakes in clear conditions contradicts the common intuition that transparency enables users to detect when a model is making a mistake.
-We explore this finding in more detail later.
+H3. \textbf{Detection of mistakes.} As explained above, we used the last two apartments in the testing phase (apartments 11 and 12) to test our third hypothesis.
+The models made overly high predictions for these apartments because of their unusual configurations.
+For both apartments, participants assigned to the four primary experimental conditions predicted higher selling prices compared to participants assigned to the baseline condition (i.e., no model).
+We suspect that this is because participants anchored on the models' predictions.
+For apartment 11, we found no significant differences in participants' deviations from the model's predictions between the four primary experimental conditions ($F\left(3,994\right) = 1.03$, $p = 0.379$ under a one-way ANOVA).
+In other words, we found that participants assigned to different experimental conditions were similarly able to detect and correct for the model's overly high prediction for apartment 11.
+For apartment 12, a one-way ANOVA revealed a significant difference in participants' deviations from the model's predictions between the four primary experimental conditions ($F\left(3,994\right) = 4.42$, $p = 0.004$).
+Participants assigned to the conditions involving clear models deviated from the models' prediction, on average, less compared to participants assigned to the conditions involving black-box models ($F\left(1,994\right) = 8.81$ , $p = 0.003$ for the main effect of the transparency of the model, see Figure~\ref{fig:exp1_q12_pred}).
+This finding contradicts our intuition when designing the experiment, which was that participants who were shown a clear model would be better able to detect and correct for its sizable mistakes compared to participants who were shown a black-box model.
+We explore this finding in more detail in Section~\ref{sec:exp4}.